 Here is a video that demonstrates how to replace missing/broken shingles:

-Most licensed pros charge $45-75/ per worker hour, or give you a flat price.
+Most licensed pros charge $45-75/ per worker hour, or give you a flat price for a simple roof repair job.

 For example, I do flat roof repairs in Massachusetts, and my flat fee is $425.
 This includes 2 hours of work and all the materials.
 If I need more than 2 hours, the rate is $100 per hour or $25 for every 15 minutes.